Key points:

 4. Planet Money: Best for Long-Form Investigative Storytelling

-Since 2008, NPR’s Planet Money has made economics approachable by telling the human stories behind numbers, markets, and policies.
-Episodes often span weeks or even months of research, offering listeners a window into how financial and social systems impact everyday people.
+Since 2008, NPR’s Planet Money has made economics accessible by telling the human stories behind numbers, markets, and policies.
+Episodes often draw on weeks or months of research, giving listeners a window into how financial and social systems affect everyday people.

-As a podcaster, you might want to pay attention to how Planet Money builds narrative arcs out of seemingly abstract topics.
-Notice how complex economic ideas are broken down into story-driven case studies.
-This makes listeners feel like they’re uncovering mysteries rather than attending a lecture, which can help to boost retention and interest in your show.
+Watch how Planet Money builds narrative arcs out of abstract topics.
+Complex economic ideas become story-driven case studies, so listeners feel they’re uncovering something rather than sitting through a lecture, which improves retention and engagement.

 💡Related: Best Finance Podcasts to Listen to in 2025